 In this article, I’d like to introduce some detail-up techniques for military gear that even beginners can try.
 While it may require a bit of sewing skill, you can easily make these using materials you have on hand, so give it a shot!
 Collar Cloth A “collar cloth” (Eri-fu/襟布) refers to the fabric sewn onto the collar of a military uniform to prevent it from getting dirty.
 It’s the same concept as the collar protectors…

-This time, I'm comparing the late model of the Type 98 Sun Hat with the HIKISHOP replica.
+This time, I'm comparing the Type 98 Sun Hat with the HIKISHOP replica.
 The authentic Type 98 Sun Hats occasionally appear on Yahoo Auctions, usually trading for around 30,000 to 50,000 yen.
-The Type 98 Sun Hat has early and late models.
+The Sun Hat has early and late models.
 The version established in 1930 (Showa 5)1 featured a metal star insignia and had ventilation holes at the top and on both sides.
-The one I'm introducing this time…
+The one I'm introducing this time is the Sun Hat revised in…